TheAlternativeZurich/HackingSessionSheet/010-basics.md

 a) List all files (including hidden files) in your current directory.
 b) List all files in your `/bin` directory.
-c) List all files in your `/bin` directory whose names consist of two letters
+c) List all files in your `/bin` directory whose names consist of only two letters.
 d) Find the size of your bash executable (`/usr/bin/bash` or `/bin/bash`).

 ### Exercise 2: mv